 Provides the nurse assistant and practical nurse students with the basic knowledge and skills for CPR (cardiopulmonary resuscitation) for the health care professional, including the use of the AED (automated external defibrillator).
 Follows the American Heart Association protocols.
 PREREQUISITE: Enrollment in Practical Nursing or Nurse Assistant program.

-AIDS/CPR Safety/Infection Control (2)
+AIDS/CPR Safety/Inspection Control (2)

 Provides education and training in infant, child, and adult cardiopulmonary resuscitation (CPR), automated external defibrillation (AED), and bag-mask valve techniques for individuals who are responsible for delivering emergency care.
 Taught according to American Heart Association guidelines for Health Care Providers.
 An American Heart Association Health Care Provider card will be awarded upon successful completion of the course.
 Also provides education and training for health care providers of Human Immunodeficiency Virus (HIV) and Acquired Immunodeficiency Syndrome (AIDS) including: medical aspects, epidemiology, transmission, prevention, and treatment.
 PREREQUISITE: Instructor's permission required.

 Special Studies-Nursing (1-6)